 |NVTGC||nvarchar(20)||Site for this field mapping|

-Name of the field in the Users table to map to
+The name of the field as it appears in the Users database table to map to

 Note: The 'Username' field is case sensitive and must be entered into the RemoteAuthValidation table exactly as written here.

 The attribute name used for the field by your RemoteAuth identity provider.
 ILLiad will receive the value of this attribute from the remote auth system and map it to the ILLiad field designated in the ILLiadFieldName column.

 If legacy remote authentication handling is enabled via the UseLegacyRemoteAuthHandling key in the ILLiad Customization Manager, the RemoteFieldName column can alternatively contain the name of the HTTP header for the field retrieved from the RemoteAuth identity provider instead of the attribute name.

 |ValidAction||nvarchar(50)||Action to take when field passes validation (e.g., substitute)|